acbsp/bonafide.guru/en/contents.rst

 with the ray of the knowledge illuminating way home, back to God.

-It is a great happiness to be born in this kali-yuga in the human life form and meet in one’s life the greatest personality - His Divine Grace Srila Prabhupada.
+It is a great happiness to be born in this kali-yuga in the human life form and meet in one’s life the greatest personality - |HDGSP|.
 By sincerely surrendering to Him as a **bona fide** spiritual master, person get one hundred percent warranty for coming back to God.
-Like Krishna is obliged with the love of one’s devoted to Him, rather than service as such, so Srila Prabhupada most of all values *sincerity* of the souls who have surrendered to Him and this makes Him obliged.
-Just like Krishna can be tied with the ropes of love, in the same way Srila Prabhupada can be tied forever with us, if we sincerely give ourselves to Him.
+Like Krishna is obliged with the love of one’s devoted to Him, rather than service as such, so |SP| most of all values *sincerity* of the souls who have surrendered to Him and this makes Him obliged.
+Just like Krishna can be tied with the ropes of love, in the same way |SP| can be tied forever with us, if we sincerely give ourselves to Him.
 Radhika – Prabhupada is a boundless ocean of mercy and compassion to all fallen conditioned souls.

-Srila Prabhupada is our eternal Guru.
-Out of compassion and enormous love He appeared to this world specially to pick us up.
+|SP| is our eternal Guru.
+Out of compassion and enormous
+love He appeared to this world specially to pick us up.
 Therefore we should not waist our precious time in vain.
 In this age of Kali we are so short of time, life is so penny-ante, any moment it can come to an